 One of the biggest benefits of getting started with SQL Server is that there is optional data encryption built right in.
 Depending on what data you’re working with, you may have specific security requirements you have to meet to stay within regulations.
 SQL can help you do that with just the click of a button.

 SQL Server also integrates with the rest of the Microsoft products, including the Microsoft Office Suite.
-The program provides database capabilities to companies who are working on tighter budgets.
+The program provides database capabilities to companies that are working on tighter budgets.
 And even though SQL Server can support very large databases, it can also use top-of-the-line database compression to reduce the size of those databases.

 Supported Operating Systems